 The !Khwa-ttu San Heritage and Education Centre, on the West Coast a few hours drive from Cape Town.
 Here San people are given a training in the hospitality industry, while at the same time being able to interact with visitors who come to learn about San heritage.

-The idea for a heritage route to commemorate Khoi and San history in South Africa was first raised in 2004.
+The idea for a heritage route to commemorate Khoe and San history in South Africa was first raised in 2004.
 Sixteen years later this is welcome news indeed.
-San and Khoi communities have long since suffered an inferior position in South Africa’s histories.
+San and Khoe communities have long since suffered an inferior position in South Africa’s histories.
 A National Heritage Route will go a long way to addressing this imbalance.

 The many faces and voices to San heritage today at !Khwa-ttu.